particle-iot/docs/src/content/reference/device-os/firmware.md

 WiFi.setCredentials("My_Router", "wepistheworst", WEP);
 ```

 When used with hidden or offline networks, the security cipher is also required.
+This is only supported on the Photon and P1.
+The Argon, P2, and Photon 2 do not support connecting to hidden networks.

 ```cpp